objectionary/ineo-maven-plugin/README.md

 # How to use

 To run the plugin you need at least Maven 3.1.+ and Java 11+.
+The plugin provides two optimizations:

+### FUSE
-The plugin provides single `fuse` optimization that scans the directory and checks if there's any `.xmir` file where the next code occurs:
+The optimization scans the directory and checks if there's any`.xmir` file where the next code occurs:

 ```xml
 <o base=".new">